wasmerio/wasmer/README.md

 ## Community

-Wasmer has an amazing community developers and contributors.
+Wasmer has an amazing community of developers and contributors.
 Welcome, please join us! 👋

 ### Channels